Step-by-Step Guide to the Summer Festivals

 What to expect: Spanning the earliest jazz forms to thriving contemporary creativity of today, this highlight of the jazz calendar features a line-up of international stars and the best of Scottish Jazz and Blues.The best international musicians rub shoulders with top Scottish talent to present unique collaborations, world premieres, Scottish debuts and outstanding musicianship - all of which contribute to the exciting Festival atmosphere.
 Their official website is here.

-The programme for the Edinburgh Jazz and Blues Festival has not yet been released.
-For more information, why not look back at the 2012 programme here.
+The programme for the Edinburgh Jazz and Blues Festival can be found here.

 One the programme has been released, you can buy tickets on our website or directly at the Edinburgh Jazz and Blues Festival site.